meilisearch/documentation/learn/core_concepts/indexes.md

 - [Displayed and searchable attributes](#displayed-and-searchable-attributes)
 - [Typo tolerance](#typo-tolerance)

-These settings are what differentiate between indexes even if they have the same documents.
-You can make these changes using the [settings route](/reference/api/settings.md) or the [dedicated settings child route](/reference/api/settings.md#all-settings).
+These settings can make indexes behave differently even if they have the same documents.
+To change them, you can use the [settings route](/reference/api/settings.md) or the [dedicated settings child route](/reference/api/settings.md#all-settings).

 ### Ranking rules